World Chess: Major events

-These events were broadcast globally and marked a shift toward presenting chess with higher production values, new branding, and a broader media strategy.
+These events were broadcast online and marked a shift toward presenting chess with higher production values, new branding, and a broader media strategy.

-Public Listing
+Public listing

-In December 2022, World Chess Plc was admitted to trading on the London Stock Exchange (LSE: CHSS), becoming one of the few chess-focused companies to be publicly listed.
+In December 2022, World Chess Plc was admitted to trading on the London Stock Exchange with the ticker symbol CHSS, becoming one of the few chess-focused companies to be publicly listed.
 The listing was intended to provide funding for the expansion of its digital platform, ChessArena.com, the development of physical chess clubs, and broader chess media projects.